DevExpress/devextreme-documentation/api-reference/10 UI Components/Component/3 Methods/resetOption(optionName).md

 ---
 ---
 ##### shortDescription
-Resets an property to its default value.
+Resets a property to its default value.

 ##### param(optionName): String
-An property's name.
+A property's name.

 ---
 #####See Also#####